Since 2024, NVIDIA’s driver ecosystem has undergone significant restructuring.

 | Fabric-level | NVSwitch | Crossbar switch connecting all GPUs in 8+ GPU systems. |

-NVLink-only systems do not require Fabric Manager.
-NVSwitch systems must use it.
+NVLink-only systems typically do not require Fabric Manager.
+NVSwitch systems require it for fabric initialization and management.

 nvidia-driver-assistant Utility #